Creating Interactive Experiences: Engaging Your Audience with Multi-Modal Content

 Common Types of Interactive, Multi-Modal Content

-Interactive formats increase time on page and surface stronger intent signals than static pages, so choose formats that match the decision stage and data you need to collect.
+Interactive formats keep visitors on the page longer and show clearer intent signals than static pages.
+So, select formats that match the decision stage and the data you want to gather.
 Quizzes and calculators are high-conversion lead magnets for problem/solution matching, interactive longform drives retention and brand authority, and micro-interactions and polls nudge engagement across the funnel.
 Production complexity and time vary widely — a simple poll takes hours, an accessible AR prototype can take months — so align ambition with measurable outcomes.

 Format catalog: when to use each